SamuelJennings/django-content-license/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `django-licensing` for local development.
+Here's how to set up `django-content-license` for local development.

-1. Fork the `django-licensing` repo on GitHub.
+1. Fork the `django-content-license` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/django-licensing.git
+    $ git clone git@github.com:your_name_here/django-content-license.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv django-licensing
+    $ mkvirtualenv django-content-license
-    $ cd django-licensing/
+    $ cd django-content-license/
     $ python setup.py develop

 4. Create a branch for local development::